khrisrichardson/salt-states/README.md

 guarantees regarding the viability of this content in your specific environment.

-Please review the material carefully before applying it as some of it may be destructive and irreverisble.
+Please review the material carefully before applying it as some of it may be destructive and irreversible.
 Use at your own discretion.